A look into choosing chokes and shot size as the dove hunting season changes

-During the early season, it’s recommended that dove hunters use either an Improved Cylinder or Modified Barrel or Choke.
-These two chokes are very efficient from 20 to about 32 yards.
-Most shots taken by dove hunters will fall within this range during the early season when most of the doves harvested will be young-of-the-year birds.
+During the early season, it’s recommended that dove hunters use either an improved cylinder or modified choke.
+These two chokes are very efficient from 10 to about 35 yards.
+Most shots taken by dove hunters will fall within this range during this part of the season when most of the doves harvested will be young-of-the-year birds.
 These birds’ feather development will not be nearly as thick, nor are the doves as big as the birds will be when harvested later in the season.

-As the season progresses and pressure is put on by those doves that haven’t left the area, dove hunters should move up one choke tighter and go with a Modified Choke.
+As the season progresses and pressure is put on by those doves that haven’t left the area, dove hunters should move up one choke tighter and go with a modified to improved modified.
 Not only are the doves flying farther as they are weary but the doves will be stronger and bigger later in the season.

-Doves that have survived the onslaught of the first two weeks will tend to be spookier because they have learned that food sources could mean their ultimate doom.
+Doves that have survived the onslaught of the first two weeks will tend to be easily spooked because they have learned that food sources could mean their ultimate doom.

 As for proper shot sizes, doves are not difficult to bring down if hit squarely.
 It takes only a few pellets to down doves.
-Hunters should concentrate on using smaller shot sizes which offer more pellets and create dense patterns, which are effective on fast-moving birds.
-Dove hunters should stick to smaller shot sizes – No. 7 ½, 8, or 9.
+Hunters should concentrate on using smaller shot sizes that offer more pellets and create dense patterns, which are effective on fast-moving birds.
+Dove hunters should stick to smaller shot sizes such as No. 7 1/2, 8, or 9.

-Perhaps the best all-around and most common 12-gauge shot shell used in the dove fields is a 1 or 1 1/8 ounce load of 7 ½.
-During the early dove season, a good shot shell is No. 8, followed up with a 7 ½ for longer shots.
-No. 8 and even No. 9 shot if it can be found make good dove loads.
-Many dove hunters shy away from the 8 and 9 shells as they believe the loads aren’t enough to bring down doves.
-However, these shells do pack enough punch for those early September gray birds.
+Perhaps the best all-around and most common 12-gauge shotshell used in the dove fields is a 1- or 1 1/8-ounce load of 7 1/2.
+During the early dove season, a good shotshell is No. 8, followed up with a 7 1/2 for longer shots.
+Many dove hunters shy away from the 8 and 9 shells as they believe the loads aren’t enough to bring down doves, however, these shells do pack enough punch for those early September gray birds.

-Hunters carrying a light 20 or “Sweet Sixteen” gauge should consider a 7/8 load, but a 1-ounce load of shot may fare better.
+Hunters carrying a light 20- or 16-gauge should consider a 7/8 load, but a 1-ounce load of shot may fare better.
 Choosing the proper shot size can make a difference in the number of doves harvested.
-Wingshooters have been waiting since the season ended back in January, so selecting a good choke and shot-shell combination is important.
+Wingshooters have been waiting since the season ended back in January, so selecting a good choke and shotshell combination is important.